salgado/blog-elastic-orchestration/README.md

 ## Prerequisites

 - Python 3.10+
-- Elasticsearch Serverless with ELSER deployed
+- Elasticsearch (Traditional or Serverless) with ELSER deployed
 - Ollama with llama3.1:8b model

 ## Setup